Understanding ‘prior permission’ under

 for obtaining ‘prior permission’

-Organisation is required to apply in Form FC-4 for
+The Organisation is required to apply

 to the FCRA

-the following documents-:
+uploading of the following documents-:

 Audited statement of accounts of past three years.